Tinkerforge/doc/en/source/Kits/WeatherStation/Construction_Basic.rst

 the top to get the correct height.
 The long 12mm screws are screwed in from the top.

-If everything went as expected, the screws should be flush at the bottom and the Bricklet connector should have about 1mm space to the top.
+If everything went as expected the Bricklet connector should have about 1mm space to the top.
 This way it is still easy to connect the Bricklet cable, and the sensor is at a good position to give useful measurements.